sscodes/weekday-job-board/README.md

 2. Added a loading message for infinite scroll.

 #### This project was started on 4th May, 2024.
-Below is the screenshot of the time details for first commit 'init'.
+Below is the screenshot of the time details for first commit 'init' using gitlens vscode extension.
 ![First Commit Time](./TakeHomeAssignmentStartTime.png)

 #### Lighthouse report: